-In art & DT, Mrs Berry will work with the children to explore artwork by Bridget Riley, an English artist who produces optical illusions.
+In art & DT, the children will explore artwork by Bridget Riley, an English artist who produces optical illusions.
 The children will study examples of her work and create their own using the same technique and style.

 Our PE this term will focus primarily on hockey, Key Steps and gymnastics using the large apparatus.
 In hockey, we will practise skills such as passing and receiving the ball, dribbling, tackling and shooting, as well as getting into small games to use and apply the skills, develop tactics and work as a team.
 PE lessons will be taught on a Wednesday and Thursday afternoon, and your child can wear their PE kit into school on these days.
 If your child wears earrings, please ensure they are either removed or covered on PE days and that any long hair is tied back.